Radiation Therapy for Lung Cancer

 What Is Radiation Therapy?

-Radiation therapy, also known as radiotherapy, uses high-energy X-rays to kill cancer cells and prevent the spread of tumors.
+Lung Cancer Radiation Therapy Treatment, also known as radiotherapy, uses high-energy X-rays to kill cancer cells and prevent the spread of tumors.
 There are several types of lung cancer radiation treatment techniques employed depending on the type and stage of cancer – specifically, the size and location of the tumor(s).
 Primarily, the two main types of radiation therapy are external radiation (focused beams of radiation from outside the body) and internal radiation (radiation projected from inside the body).
 In most cases, either type of radiation for lung cancer treatment is used:

 - As a primary or secondary treatment